oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/lebanon.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 875,000 (2021 est.)
+- `總訂閱數`: 875,000 (2021 est.)
-- `subscriptions per 100 inhabitants`: 16 (2021 est.)
+- `每100名居民訂閱數`: 16 (2021 est.)

 ### 電話—移動電話
-- `total subscriptions`: 4.288 million (2021 est.)
+- `總訂閱數`: 4.288 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 77 (2021 est.)
+- `每100名居民訂閱數`: 77 (2021 est.)

 ### 電信系統
-- `general assessment`: Lebanon’s economic crisis has had a dire effect on the country’s telecom services; although some progress has been made with developing 5G, the poor economic conditions have contributed to an erratic electricity supply and a lack of fuel to maintain generators; this has meant that internet services to areas of the country are not available on a regular basis, frustrating all those who depend on stable connectivity, and stalling business growth; adding to the difficulties is the political crisis; the cabinet went into caretaker status after the National Assembly election in May 2022 meaning it can only engage in routine decision making; there is little confidence on the ground that sectarian-based political horse-trading will give way to responsible governing to improve the lot of the stressed populace (2023)
+- `總體評估`: Lebanon’s economic crisis has had a dire effect on the country’s telecom services; although some progress has been made with developing 5G, the poor economic conditions have contributed to an erratic electricity supply and a lack of fuel to maintain generators; this has meant that internet services to areas of the country are not available on a regular basis, frustrating all those who depend on stable connectivity, and stalling business growth; adding to the difficulties is the political crisis; the cabinet went into caretaker status after the National Assembly election in May 2022 meaning it can only engage in routine decision making; there is little confidence on the ground that sectarian-based political horse-trading will give way to responsible governing to improve the lot of the stressed populace (2023)
-- `domestic`: fixed-line is 16 per 100 and 77 per 100 for mobile-cellular subscriptions (2021)
+- `國內`: fixed-line is 16 per 100 and 77 per 100 for mobile-cellular subscriptions (2021)
-- `international`: country code - 961; landing points for the IMEWE, BERYTAR AND CADMOS submarine cable links to Europe, Africa, the Middle East and Asia; satellite earth stations - 2 Intelsat (1 Indian Ocean and 1 Atlantic Ocean) (2019)
+- `國際的`: country code - 961; landing points for the IMEWE, BERYTAR AND CADMOS submarine cable links to Europe, Africa, the Middle East and Asia; satellite earth stations - 2 Intelsat (1 Indian Ocean and 1 Atlantic Ocean) (2019)

 ### 廣播媒體
 7 TV stations, 1 of which is state owned; more than 30 radio stations, 1 of which is state owned; satellite and cable TV services available; transmissions of at least 2 international broadcasters are accessible through partner stations (2019)